Newspaper Page Text

 Blind Gambler

-MACON, Ga., Dec., 16—Playing
+MACON.
+Ga., Dec., 16—Playing

-poker is no problem for B. Folls,
+poker is no problem for B. Foils,

 who lost his eyesight several years